Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Belief propagation (BP) in the general SBM

 Note that in~\cite{Moore} only the symmetric case is treated.
 In~\cite{Bordenave} the special case $c_1 =\dots =c_k =c$ is considered when the matrix $\T$ becomes $\T = \frac1{c} \RR \C$; then the leading eigenvalues of $\B$ and $\RR \C$ are w.h.p. ``close'' to each other.
+Also, the largest eigenvalue of $\RR \C$ is $c$, which is trivially the case if $k=1$ and we have the Erd\H os--R\'enyi random graph.
 More precisely, the authors of~\cite{Bordenave} allow ``small'' fluctuations of the cluster membership proportions that causes the same order of fluctuations in the average degrees of the clusters.
 For the membership proportion of cluster $a$, denoted by $r_a^{(n)}$, the relation $\lim_{n\to\infty} r_a^{(n)} =r_a$ is assumed with $\sum_{a=1}^k r_a =1$.
 Specifically, in~\cite{Bordenave}, the assumption

 is made with some $\gamma \in (0,1]$, where $n$ denotes the number of nodes.
 This assumption implies that in the $c_1 =\dots =c_k =c$ case, $\max_{a\in \{ 1,\dots ,k \} } | c_a^{(n)} -c | = O (n^{-\gamma} )$.